 The choice comes down to what you prefer.
 One fin might fit your foot better than another, so we recommend trying out both to see what you like best.

 Below, we’ve provided you with a few swimming with fins workouts you can try on your next trip to the pool.
 We’ve also given the type of arena swim fin that is best suited for the particular exercise.

 Be sure to incorporate a proper warm-up before the swim workout and a good cool-down after completing the exercises.

 For the exercise below, we recommend the arena Powerfin.
 It’s ideal for strength training in the pool.
 These fins are recommended for experienced swimmers.
 The tip is diamond-shaped, and the heel is closed and comfortable.

 After a proper warm-up, particularly for your legs (4/6 x 100 meters kick with a kickboard, 20 seconds rest), try and include this set in your training:

 For the next exercise, we recommend the arena Powerfin Pro.
 It’s designed for competitive swimmers.
 These innovatively designed fins have a sloping surface and hydrodynamic slits in the bottom, which allow a faster leg kick and greater control to speed up the upwards movement, and facilitate a more powerful downward kick.

 The open heel allows maximum ankle flexibility.

-After a proper warmup (see above), include this set in your training:
+After a proper warm-up (4/6 x 100 meters kick with a kickboard, 20 seconds rest), include this set in your training: